ojusave/ZoomNewBot/README.md

+# Disclaimer

+The following sample application is a personal, open-source project shared by the app creator and not an officially supported Zoom Video Communications, Inc. sample application.
+Zoom Video Communications, Inc., its employees and affiliates are not responsible for the use and maintenance of this application.
+Please use this sample application for inspiration, exploration and experimentation at your own risk and enjoyment.
+You may reach out to the app creator and broader Zoom Developer community on https://devforum.zoom.us/ for technical discussion and assistance, but understand there is no service level agreement support for this application.
+Thank you and happy coding!”

 # Node.js Zoom Recordings Team Chat App

 This repository contains a Node.js application that allows you to create a Zoom Team Chat App for managing recordings.
 Follow the instructions below to set up and run the application.